-Android phones are more at risk, as we outline below.
+Android phones are more at risk.

 The content of the text messages varies but they all contain a link containing 5-9 random numbers.
 They will often ask you to download an app to track or organise a time for a delivery, hear a voicemail message, or view photos that have been uploaded.

 However, there is no delivery, voicemail, or photos uploaded and the app is actually malware called Flubot.
 If you have an Android device, typically the application downloaded is called Voicemail71.apk, Update42.apk’ or DHL34.apk.
 This application is malware.

 - read your text messages